Photographer Creates Epic Portrait Backdrops Made Specifically For Babies With Special Needs

 And just like that, the Precious Baby Project was born.
 She began photographing babies with special needs at no cost to parents.
 "It all worked together so perfectly, because my theme for these scenes is, 'anything is possible!'"

 Each scene takes her 20 hours: she works with the parents to conceptualize a backdrop that is inspired by their child and, depending on the interest of the family, researches how to incorporate the child's condition or accessories — any wires, cords, ports, or protective gear — into the theme.
 For instance, one baby was dressed as an astronaut to incorporate his helmet and trach tube as an oxygen line.
-Because they take so much time to complete, Angela only manages one to two shoots a month for the series (she's completed nearly 25 to date), but the gift she provides to these parents is priceless.
+Because they take so much time to complete, Angela only manages one to two shoots a month for the series, but the gift she provides to these parents is priceless.

 "For most families, these are the only professional photos they've ever had of their child," she told us, noting that many parents had never shared an image of their child on social media before this one.
 "These parents were not ashamed of their babies — they were simply trying to protect them from people's cruel words.
 But the very parents who were originally hesitant about people seeing their baby's photo were now so excited."